Zero-shot Concept Bottleneck Models: Experiments

 \subsection{Evaluation of Human Intervention}

-Human intervention in the output concept is an essential feature shared by the CBM family for debugging models and modifying the output concepts to make the final prediction accurate.
-Here, we evaluate the reliability of Z-CBMs through two types of intervention: (i) concept deletion and (ii) concept insertion.
+Human intervention in concepts is an essential feature shared by the CBM family for debugging models and modifying the output to make the final prediction accurate.
+In addition to interventions in existing concepts in the concept bank, Z-CBMs allows interventions in arbitrary concepts described in natural language.
+We evaluate Z-CBMs via two types of intervention: (i) concept deletion and (ii) concept insertion.
 In concept deletion, we confirm the dependence on the predicted concepts by removing the concept with non-zero coefficients in ascending, descending, and random orders.
-Fig.~\ref{fig:concept_deletion} is the results on Bird by varying the deletion ratio.
-The accuracy of Z-CBMs significantly dropped with the smaller deletion ratio in the case of descent.
-This indicates that Z-CBM accurately selects the important concepts through concept regression and predicts the final label based on the concepts.
-In the case of ascent, the accuracy slowly and steadily decreases, suggesting that the Z-CBMs are not biased toward limited concepts and that all of the selected concepts are essential.
+Fig.~\ref{fig:concept_deletion} shows the results on Bird by varying the deletion ratio.
+The accuracy of Z-CBMs largely dropped with the smaller deletion ratio in the descent cases, indicating that Z-CBM selects the important concepts via concept regression and relies on them for the final prediction.
+In the ascent cases, the accuracy slowly and steadily decreases, suggesting that the Z-CBMs are not biased toward limited concepts and that all of the selected concepts are essential.

-In concept insertion, we add ground truth concepts to the predicted concepts with non-zero coefficients and then re-compute concept regression on the intervened concept set.
-Specifically, we used linear regression as the algorithm in concept regression and then predicted target labels by the weighted averaged intervened concept vectors by Eq.~(\ref{eq:zero_shot_cls_zcbms}).
-As the ground truth concepts, we used the fine-grained multi-labels annotated for Bird~\citep{Welinder_10_cub2002011}.
-Fig.~\ref{fig:concept_insertion} demonstrates the top-1 accuracy of the intervened Z-CBMs.
-The performance improved as the number of inserted concepts per sample increased.
+In concept insertion, we first predict concepts by concept regression and add randomly selected ground-truth concepts to the output non-zero concept set.
+Then, we re-run concept regression with linear regression on this modified concept set and predict the final label prediction by Eq.~(\ref{eq:zero_shot_cls_zcbms}).
+As the ground truth concepts, we used the attribute labels of Bird~\cite{Welinder_10_cub2002011}.
+Fig.~\ref{fig:concept_insertion} shows the top-1 accuracy of the intervened Z-CBMs.
+In addition to random selection, we performed a sophisticated intervention method called ECTP~\cite{Shin_ICML23_intervention_cbm}.
+The performance improved as the number of inserted concepts per sample increased for both cases.
 This indicates that Z-CBMs can correct the final output by modifying the concept of interest through intervention.